What are the health benefits of milk protein?

 Milk protein is known as a complete protein, as it contains all the essential amino acids that the body cannot synthesise.
 This unique profile is especially important for:

-- Maintain muscle mass: The combination of casein and whey allows for both rapid and sustained release of amino acids, which promotes muscle development and recovery, ideal for athletes and active people.
+- Maintaining muscle mass: The combination of casein and whey allows for both rapid and sustained release of amino acids, which promotes muscle development and recovery, ideal for athletes and active people.

-- Prevent sarcopenia: In older adults, regular consumption of high-quality protein helps maintain strength and muscle mass, reducing the risk of weakness and injury.
+- Prevent sarcopenia: In older adults, regular consumption of high-quality protein helps to preserve strength and muscle mass, reducing the risk of weakness and injury.

-- Immunity: Whey provides immunoglobulins and lactoferrin, which strengthen the immune system and fight infections.
+- Immunity: whey provides immunoglobulins and lactoferrin, which strengthen the immune system and fight infection.

 - Metabolism: It favours weight control, as it promotes satiety and contributes to fat burning, being an ally in weight loss diets.